PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 **When do we need to verify this information, in other words, make a logic?**

 Your database layer is only responsible for creating, retrieving, modifying or deleting database data.
-That's said, interacting with it.</br>
+Which means only **interact** with it.</br>
-Its operation can become already very complex as your application progresses over time.
+Its operation can become very complex as your application grows over time.

 As you may have noticed, your database layer is completely linked to ENT.
 Imagine that you have implemented your logic in this layer.

-If one day, for performance or comfort, you no longer use ENT but another ORM, you should rewrite all the code containing your logic.
+If one day, for performance or comfort, you no longer use ENT but another ORM, you should rewrite all the code containing your logic 😦

-This does not follow [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+> This doesn't follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).

 It will therefore be your controller's responsibility to perform your logic using the functions of your database layer.

-> As this day is already very long, you will only implement a very basic logic: the validation of the received data.
+> As this day is already very long, you will only implement a very basic logic: the validation of the received data 😄

 ---